Anjali-Shalimar/Forecasting-Zillow-Housing-Prices/README.md

 ### **https://rpubs.com/Anjali_Cincinnati/612071**

 The project forecasts the median housing prices of listings in Zillow ( within New York City ).
-The project uses a SARIMA model for this purpose and further compares the performance with auto arima models
+A SARIMA model has been used for this purpose and the performance of the model if further compared with auto arima models

 ## **1. Introduction**